valentinayustym014/ReaserchPractices/README.md

 # Reaserch Practices

 In the following repository I attach two of the reaserch practices I worked in 2020.
-One of them is called "
+One of them is called "Supervised Statistical Methods to Identify Credit Acceptance Rate" as its respective document is found in: "ReasearchPracticeML.pdf".
+The code used to clean the data set is called "CleaningBD.py" and the implementation of the Random Forest Algorithm, on the clean data set, can be found in "RandomForestImp.py".
+I also attached the implementation of a Hybrid Evolutionary algorithm in a document called "HEACode.py" and the respective document is called "ReaserchPracticeHEA.pdf".